What are the benefits of using PVC Film for Industrial Applications?

 Flexible or plasticized PVC is more flexible and bendable than uPVC because of the addition of plasticizers, such as phthalates (e.g. diisononyl-phthalate and DINP).
 Flexible PVC is used extensively for construction as insulation on electrical wires and flooring for hospitals, homes, schools, and other places where a clean atmosphere is important.
 In some instances, PVC can act as an effective substitute for rubber.
 Flexible PVC is also utilized in the construction industry as a piping system for siding and plumbing and siding, often referred to as the word “vinyl” throughout the United States.
 PVC pipe is usually identified through its “schedule” (e.g., Schedule 40 or Schedule 80).
 There are significant differences between the schedules.
 These are factors like the wall’s thickness, pressure rating and colour.

-What is the reason PVC is often used?
+What is the reason PVC Film is often used?

 As compared to other thermoplastic films materials, Polyvinyl Chloride (PVC) film has several advantages, such as: